vertexproject/synapse/docs/synapse/glossary.rst

 A graph is a mathematical structure used to model pairwise relations between objects.
 Graphs consist of vertices (or nodes) that represent objects and edges that connect exactly two vertices in some type of relationship.
-Nodes and edges in a graph are typically represented by dots or circles conneted by lines.
+Nodes and edges in a graph are typically represented by dots or circles connected by lines.

 See :ref:`bkd-graphs-hypergraphs` for additional detail on graphs and hypergraphs.